zumuya/ZMAX/README.md

 	let windows = try safari.getAttribute(for: .windows) as [AXUIElement] for window in windows {
-		let title = try window.getAttribute(for: .title) as String let minimizeButton = try window.getAttribute(for: .minimizeButton) as AXUIElement try minimizeButton.performAction(.press)
+		let minimizeButton = try window.getAttribute(for: .minimizeButton) as AXUIElement try minimizeButton.performAction(.press)
 	}